Connie Converse: Personal life

 Converse was private about her personal life.
 According to Deitch, she would respond to questions about her personal life with curt "yes" or "no" answers.
 Both Deitch and Connie's brother Philip have said it is possible she might have been a lesbian, although she never confirmed or denied this notion.
-Her nephew, Tim Converse, has said there is no evidence that she was ever involved in a romantic relationship.
+Her nephew Tim Converse has said there is no evidence that she was ever involved in a romantic relationship.
 Her family noted that Connie relied more heavily on smoking and drinking towards the end of her time living in Michigan.

 Disappearance

 By 1973, Converse was burnt out and depressed.
 The offices of the Journal of Conflict Resolution, which meant so much to her, had moved to Yale at the end of 1972 after being "auctioned off" without her knowledge.
 Converse's colleagues and friends pooled their money to give her a six-month trip to England in hopes of improving her mood, to no avail.
 Her mother requested that she join her on a trip to Alaska, and Converse grudgingly agreed.
 Her displeasure with the trip appeared to have contributed to her decision to disappear.
-Around that time, Converse was told by doctors that she needed a hysterectomy, and the information appeared to have devastated her.
+Around that time, Converse was told by doctors that she needed a hysterectomy, and the information appeared to have devastated her according to her brother.